hubuco/millionverifier-real-time-api-v3/README.md

 ## Real Time Email Verification on MillionVerifer
-Use this API to verify email addresses in real time.
+Use MillionVerifier's email verification API  to verify email addresses in real time. https://www.millionverifier.com/services/email-verifier-api

 You can implement into your application, software or website.
 Using this API you can prevent invalid and disposable email addresses getting into your subscriber lists.

 MillionVerifier offers the fastest real time email verification system on the market at incredibly low prices.